lxRbckl/Project-Jordyn/README.md

 ## [`Project Jordyn`](http://lxrbckl.com/Project-Jordyn)
 > Send and receive messages through an address, play with the magic conch shell, and have decisions made for you with a Discord bot.
+Spring 2022.

 ### `Installation`
 ```